jeosol/hello-world/README.markdown

 ```
 (ql:quicklisp "hello-world")
 ```

+Note: that this will only work with SBCL because we used some SBCL especific syntax to read in command line argument passed to the executable (described later).

 ### Unit Testing and Creating Executables
 This section describes unit testing in the project.
 Testing is performed with the **fiveam** library, which is a commn testing library used by many CL projects.